|Nutrition Facts (per serving)|

 - 2 teaspoons gluten-free vanilla extract

-- When milk and butter are lukewarm (105°), add dry yeast and sugar to the milk and let sit until the yeast is bubbly, about 5 minutes.
+When milk and butter are lukewarm (105 F), add dry yeast and sugar to the milk and let sit until the yeast is bubbly, about 5 minutes.

-- Pour the liquid into a large container with a tight fitting lid (I use a 1 gallon pitcher).
+Pour the liquid into a large container with a tight-fitting lid (we used a 1 gallon pitcher).

-- Pour about 1/2 cup of the batter on the griddle (or enough to cover the surface) and bake until golden.
+Pour about 1/2 cup of the batter on the griddle (or enough to cover the surface).

-If batter runs over in the griddle, add a small amount of gluten-free flour mix to thicken the batter (1 tablespoons at a time).
+- If batter runs over in the griddle, add a small amount of gluten-free flour mix to thicken the batter (1 tablespoon at a time).

 Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.